(Back to California Haunted Index)

 disappeared.
 She called up her two older daughters, who also

 confirmed having the same ghostly visitor when they had lived at

-- Nightly visits of the young, male ghost continued on a nightly
+- Nightly visits of the young, male ghost continued on a regular

 basis.
 When a see-through, young woman joined the see-through young